artslay/abyssal_nx/README.md

 This project is an unofficial Nintendo Switch port and is not affiliated with or endorsed by Fishlabs or the original rights holders.

-Game assets and Android libraries are not included in this repository unless explicitly provided by their respective copyright holders.
+Game assets and Android libraries are not included in this repository.

+Users must obtain the original game and required files themselves.

+Unless otherwise specified, the source code of this project is distributed under the MIT License.
+See `LICENSE` for details.